JacksonBurns/astartes/README.md

 Below are some field specific applications of `astartes`.
 Interested in adding a new sampling algorithm or featurization approach?
 See [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 #### Chemical Data and the `astartes.molecules` Subpackage
+Machine Learning is enormously useful in chemistry-related fields due to the high-dimensional feature space of chemical data.
+To properly apply ML to chemical data for inference _or_ discovery, it is important to know a model's accuracy under the two domains.
+To simplify the process of partitioning chemical data, `astartes` implements a pre-built featurizer for common chemistry data formats.
 After installing with `pip install astartes[molecules]` one can import the new train/test splitting function like this: `from astartes.molecules import train_test_split_molecules`

 The usage of this function is identical to `train_test_split` but with the addition of new arguments to control how the molecules are featurized: